Skip to content

 Can I visit during mealtimes?

-In Mental Health wards where visiting can only take place in dining rooms, family support during mealtimes should be discussed and agreed as part of individual visiting plans and care plans, in conjunction with the individual, the people who matter to them and staff.
+In those Mental Health wards where visiting can only take place in dining rooms, family support during mealtimes will be discussed and agreed as part of individual visiting and care plans, in conjunction with the individual, the people who matter to them and staff.

 As a visitor, what safety measures do I need to follow?

 To ensure a safe environment and that of yourself and others, please discuss with the nurse in charge what is safe and not safe to take into the ward.
 Examples of items not deemed safe are glass bottles, knifes, medications and plastic bags.
-Hand any electrical equipment to staff for safety checking.
+Any electrical equipment should be handed into staff to be safety checked.

-Can I take my relative out of the ward when I visit?
+Can I take my family member out of the ward when I visit?

-Returning following time off the ward with relatives
+Returning following time off the ward with family member